 The goal of the Academy is to educate participants on these issues and so many more.
-Read testimonials from the class of 2015.
+Read testimonials from the prior participants.

-The curriculum will highlight the Airport, Port, Human Services, Emergency Management, Water and Wastewater, Cultural, Libraries, Parks, Community Wellness, Convention & Visitors Bureau, Enterprise Technology Services, Animal Care, Transit and several other Agencies.
+The curriculum will highlight the Airport, Port, Human Services, Emergency Management, Water and Wastewater, Cultural, Libraries, Parks, Community Wellness, Convention & Visitors Bureau, Animal Care, Transit and several other agencies.
 The Broward Academy will give participants a better understanding of what Broward County Government is, who it serves, how it serves residents, and what it does to improve the quality of life for all who live, work, and play here.